Get insider access

 6.4 Music

 The Apple HomePod mini is acceptable for music.
 It reproduces voices and lead instruments with accuracy, so it's suitable for most genres.
-There's a little extra punch in the high-bass to bring bass-heavy sounds like EDM and hip-hop to life.
-However, you can't customize its output, and it doesn't get loud enough to fill larger and more open spaces with sound.
+There's a little extra punch in the high-bass to make up for its lack of low-end thump.
+EDM fans will wish this speaker had a little more rumble, but you'll still be able to make out basslines and kick drums.
+Unfortunately, this small speaker doesn't get loud enough to fill larger and more open spaces with sound.
+You'll also need a second speaker to get stereo playback.

 Pros